zapier/awsjavasdk/cran-comments.md

 ## awsjavasdk 0.2.2 Release

 This release extends the timeout to download the SDK (and makes the timeout user configurable).
 I also add some warnings that the package isn't being actively used and suggest to interactive users of the package a couple other packages they might want to switch to.
+This submission is late, so awsjavasdk is currently removed/archived.

 ## Test environments
 * travis-ci